- Email: firstname.lastname@example.org

 I completed a BA(Hons) in German and Linguistics at the University of Leeds in 2013.
 In 2014, I undertook a part-time, research-track MA in Germanic Studies at the University of Sheffield.
 My MA dissertation, ‘Bündnis 90/Die Grünen through the public/private lens: Conflicted Liberals in a Surveillance Society?’, was the culmination of the MA in September 2016.
-I have returned to Leeds in 2017 for my PhD, an interdisciplinary project between German and POLIS under the supervision of Dr. Ingo Cornils and Dr. Jonathan Dean and generously funded by the White Rose College of the Arts & Humanities AHRC competition.
+I returned to Leeds in 2017 for my PhD, an interdisciplinary project between German and POLIS under the supervision of Professor Ingo Cornils and Dr Jonathan Dean and generously funded by the White Rose College of the Arts & Humanities AHRC competition.

-German, School of Languages, Cultures and Societies
+- German, School of Languages, Cultures and Societies

-School of Politics and International Studies (POLIS)
+- School of Politics and International Studies (POLIS)

-Centre for Democratic Engagement
+- Centre for Democratic Engagement

-My PhD project: ‘Professionalised Protest?
-The gentrification of protest within the German Green Party’ looks at the contemporary German Green party’s engagement, and use of, protest.
+My PhD project: Professionalised Protest?
+The gentrification of protest within the German Green Party looks at the contemporary German Green party’s engagement, and use of, protest.
 The party itself was originally a protest and ‘anti-party’ party, originating out of various New Social Movements (Environmental, Women’s, Peace, Anti-Nuclear).
 When they entered parliament in the 1980s, they stated that the movements on the streets should take precedence over their parliamentary members.
 However, through experiences of governance at both local and national level, the party has professionalised from protest party to an electorally-motivated one.
 Yet, the party’s continued engagement with protest remains under-researched.
 I am interested in exploring the Greens from within, using an ethnographic approach to explore the everyday experiences of party activists and grassroots support of party protest action, and evaluate the extent to which party protest can be assessed as having been ‘gentrified’.